Astro Boy: International co-productions

 At the 2013 Annecy International Animated Film Festival, Tezuka Productions revealed that they were in early negotiations to create local adaptations of Astro Boy with international companies.
 The furthest along was a partnership with Nigeria's Channels TV, with whom Tezuka was looking to "re-version" the brand with.
 The project surfaced the following year as the preschool-oriented Little Astro Boy.

 During the 2014 Annecy Festival, Tezuka Productions confirmed it was developing more shows.
 The first, Astro Boy Reboot would be a co-production with France's Caribara Productions and Monaco's Shibuya Productions.
 It was confirmed that more Little Astro Boy was on the way.
 In 2022, it was announced that Thomas Astruc, creator of Miraculous: Tales of Ladybug & Cat Noir, would be developing the series along with Method Animation.
 The series will be 3D, as opposed to 2D as initially planned.
+At the 2026 Annecy Festival, the release of Astro Boy Reboot was announced for 2027.

 The new Little Astro Boy would later be revealed in 2016 as an entirely separate production with France's Planet Nemo.
 The series was later named to Go Astro Boy Go! before debuting in 2019.